EllexideCodes/Profile-Codes/README.md

 ### How To

-#### How to Commission a Code
-   Contact me on Discord or mail me on RPC with the following information:

-   - Photo/s that you wish to use in the profile *(please specify which one you wish to have as the main picture)*

-   - Specify if you are an RPC Donator or not

-   - Price range **IMPORTANT**

-   - Reference *(optional)*

-   - Face Claim name *(Example: If you are using L from Death Note, say "My FC is L from Death Note")*

-   - Number of tabs

-   - Theme *(optional)*

-   - Character name

-   - RPC username it will be used for

-#### How to Request a Code
+#### How to Commission & Request a Code
+You can directly e-mail me, message me on Discord (**Lil Monster#3557**), mail me on RPC, or immediately fill out the form found [here](https://ellexidecodes.github.io/contact-me).
+Click the type of request you wish to have at the top to display the form you have to fill out.

-   Requested Code is different from a commissioned code.
+   **Reminder:** Requested Code is different from a commissioned code.
 They are free and should there be some type of negotiation, exclusive for you to use.
 Otherwise, usual requested codes will become free for use.

-   To request a code contact me on Discord *(and **ONLY** on Discord)*:

-   - "I would like to request a code for this face claim..."

-   - Link to photo/s you wish to use

-   - Theme *(optional)*

-   - Negotiation *(should you wish for exclusivity)*

    **NOTE:** Sending in a request does not mean immediate approval or acceptance.
 It all depends on how busy I will be, my muse, the length of my commission and waiting list.

 #### How to Enter a Raffle
-   Raffles happen every so often and is announced both on [The Blog](https://ellexide-codes.tumblr.com) and my [Ellexide Profile](https://roleplay.chat/profile.php?user=Ellexide).
-All requirements, however, will be posted on The Blog.
+   Raffles happen every so often and is announced both on [The Website](https://ellexidecodes.github.io) and my [Ellexide Profile](https://roleplay.chat/profile.php?user=Ellexide).
+All requirements, however, will be posted on The Website.

    I accept raffle entries 3 - 5 days after the announcement.
 The requirement varies constantly so if you weren't eligable or did not win the last raffle, stay tuned for the next one!

 #### How to Report a Bug
    My codes are not perfect so every so often there may be a bug I may have missed.
-If you do find one, please find me on Discord or mail me on RPC with the following details:
+If you do find one, please find me on Discord, mail me on RPC, or fill up the Troubleshoot form found [here](https://ellexidecodes.github.io/contact-me)

-   - Name of code *(Code Kitty Cat, Code Assassin, Code Ruby Eyes, etc.)*

-   - Nature of bug or glitch *(if you can provide a screenshot or gif, please do)*

    **What do I get out of reporting a bug fix instead of fixing it myself?**
       Well, reporting a bug fix means that I will fix this bug for everyone who is or will be using the code.
 That makes me grateful c: If the bug you reported is considered a big enough problem, I will go ahead and make a free code with any of your characters as a muse and fits your specifications.
 (Not a requested code because this won't be exclusive, it will always be free)

 ---